 The SCCL study area was also particularly unique given the Port of Iberia and other highly industrial areas that were present.
 This existing condition led to the idea of exploring the possibility of wet floodproofing warehouse structures and determining its effectiveness relative to dry floodproofing.
-Appendix L details how wet floodproofing effectiveness was determined, but the end result was that wet floodproofing warehouse structures could mitigate up to 12 feet of flooding to the structure envelope, and 6 feet to the structure's contents.
-The risk reduction from this provided warehouse structures with less than a 0.04 AEP level of protection using dry floodproofing to somewhere near a 0.01 AEP level of protection with wet floodproofing.
+Appendix L details how wet floodproofing effectiveness was determined, but the end result was that wet floodproofing warehouse structures could mitigate up to 12 feet of flooding to the structure envelope.
+The risk reduction from this provided warehouse structures with less than a 0.04 AEP level of risk reduction using dry floodproofing to near a 0.02 AEP level of risk reduction with wet floodproofing.
 This statistic varies by location, but provides an approximate risk reduction measure.
-The tradeoff for the increased level of protection was a cost estimate that increased approximately 3-5 times relative to dry floodproofing.

-When examined as a whole, optimizing the nonstructural aggregation, elevation heights, and wet floodproofing for warehouse structures reduced residual risk for the recommended NED plan from 28 percent to close to 41 percent for year 2025 damages.
+When examined as a whole, optimizing the nonstructural aggregation, elevation heights, and wet floodproofing for warehouse structures reduced equivalent annual residual risk for the entire study area by 17 percent.
 This figure is for the entire study area, which encompasses thousands of additional structures that are not included within the 2,240 structures in the 0.04 AEP nonstructural aggregation.
-When calculating residual risk for just the nonstructural aggregation, the recommended NED plan reduces year 2025 damages by 66 percent, meaning only 34 percent of the existing condition damages will remain within the 0.04 AEP nonstructural aggregation after fully implementing the plan.
+When calculating residual risk for just the nonstructural aggregation, the Recommended Plan reduces equivalent annual damages by 28 percent, meaning 72 percent of the existing condition damages will remain within the 0.04 AEP floodplain.